Pioneering biotechnology researcher honored with Stockholm Water Prize

 In addition to finding value in water and wastewater pollutants, Rittmann’s research is producing innovative approaches to renewable bioenergy, using anaerobic microbes to convert biomass to useful energy forms.
 He’s also exploring how microorganisms in the human intestine contribute to obesity, which has implications for human health.

 Rittmann has received numerous accolades throughout his career.
 He won the first Clarke Prize for Outstanding Achievement in Water Science and Technology from the National Water Research Institute, as well as the inaugural Bio Cluster Award from the International Water Association and the International Society for Microbial Ecology.

 He was also named a fellow of the International Water Association, National Academy of Inventors and American Association for the Advancement of Science.
 He is a member of the U.S. National Academy of Engineering and a Distinguished Member of the American Society of Civil Engineers.

 Rittmann has written more than 650 peer-reviewed scientific papers.
 And together with McCarty, he is the author of the textbook “Environmental Biotechnology: Principles and Applications.”

 “I’ve been able to do a lot of things and have great successes in my life,” said Rittmann.
 “But the most important reason why I’ve been able to do all this is because I work with so many great students, postdocs, faculty and colleagues from around the world.
 I not only partner with microorganisms, but also with people, because we’re fundamentally in the people business.”

-Rittmann and van Loosdrecht will accept the Stockholm Water Prize in Stockholm, Sweden on August 29.
+Rittmann and van Loosdrecht were awarded the Stockholm Water Prize by Her Royal Highness Crown Princess Victoria of Sweden in Stockholm, Sweden, on August 29.